KrystianZybura/bootstrap-test-project/README.md

 You can check my Aurora Tours project here ----> [Aurora Tours](https://krystianzybura.github.io/bootstrap-test-project/)

+# Source

+This project's design and origin comes from ByteGrad Bootstrap tutorial video.
+It may have some differences here and there, since I've done few things differently, but the original context is basically the same.

+Check it out here: https://www.youtube.com/watch?v=b9g4_8nAsdA&t=3489s

 ## React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.